 Measurement distance

 Before commencing a measurement, the minimum measurement distance of the DUT should be estimated.
-Provided the measuring distance is relatively large compared to the size of the light source (greater than fifteen times as a rule of thumb), this method is simple and accurate for unfocussed light sources.
+Provided the measuring distance is relatively large compared to the size of the light source (greater than fifteen times as a rule of thumb), this method is simple and accurate for unfocused light sources.
 However, when measuring light beam projection apparatus, such as a light source and lens or mirror system, much greater measuring distances are required to ensure an error free result when using this method.

 The minimum measurement distance can be determined by measuring the luminous intensity at several different distances from the DUT, always on the same radial coordinate, and assessing the distance beyond which the resultant measured intensity is consistent [28].